-The budget includes a provision for 5% increase in the Councillor's and Mayoral fees.
-This increase is determined by the Local Government Remuneration Tribunal prior to 30 June with final figures being advised in May each year.
-The final increase will be endorsed by council each year.
+The budget includes provision for an increase in the Councillor's and Mayoral fees.
+The final increase will be endorsed by Council prior to 30 June.

 Investments

 Council receives a monthly investment report regarding the level and value of its investments.
 In each monthly report, the latest valuations of the structured investments are published in line with the market value per respective balance dates.